ngneat/dialog/README.md

 The `DialogRef` instance exposes the following API:

-- `afterClosed$` - An observable that emits after the dialog closes:
+- `afterClosed$` - An observable that emits after the modal closes:

 ```ts
 const dialogRef = this.dialog.open(HelloWorldComponent);